 “Not, not at the window.
 Yourself.
 Look at yourself.”

 He looked down and he was no longer ragged.
 He was clean.
 And his clothes were new, even newer than at the shelter.
 They looked like they fitted him and had not been worn by anyone else.

 “I don’t understand,” Robbie said.

-“Hello, mo ghraidh,” Joanne said to someone behind his line of sight.
+“Hello, mo ghraidh,” Joanne said to someone beyond his line of sight.

 He turned to see a little girl standing quietly there, waiting.
 It was their Eilidh, her smile unfading, her fragility unmarred.
 For a moment, Robbie could not speak.
 Then he understood that he was not to question but simply trust.
 As he stood up, Eilidh hugged him round his waist and sat down with him.
 He stared at her as the most beautiful jewel is admired in a museum full of exquisite gems, not one in all the world more precious.

 He saw the woman he had met earlier in the waiting-room.
-He spoke to her solemnly, sincerely.
+He spoke to her solemnly and sincerely.
 “Dear lady, I was very rude to you, earlier.
 I hope you can forgive me.”

 The face she turned to him was different, beautiful with hope and understanding.
 “Of course,” she smiled.
 “Besides, Mr. Macdonald, I see that you are a changed man.”